mvexel/overpass-api-python-wrapper/README.rst

     Options:
     --timeout INTEGER  Timeout in seconds
     --endpoint TEXT    URL of your prefered API --format TEXT      Format to save the data.
-Options are 'geojson' and 'osm'.
+Options are 'geojson', 'json', 'xml'.
 Default format is geojson.
     --help             Show this message and exit.

 For example: